the-turing-way/the-turing-way/binderhub-notes.md

 [Docs Here](https://binderhub.readthedocs.io/en/latest/)

-**N.B.:** _Zero-to-BinderHub_ Documentation not clear that you need to set up a Kubernetes Cluster first and no guidelines or links are given in the documentation.
-Hopefully my notes below will make this a bit clearer.
+**N.B.:** _Zero-to-BinderHub_ Documentation is not clear that you need to set up a Kubernetes Cluster first and no guidelines or links are provided.
+Hopefully my notes below will make the steps a bit clearer.

 ### 0. Kubernetes Cloud Resources